COMPARISON

 Both offer email-only support.
 Neither has live chat or phone support.

-One important developer gotcha with API-Football: the API always returns HTTP 200, even when data does not exist for a given league, season, or fixture.
-You get a 200 response with an empty response array.
+One important developer gotcha with API-Football: missing coverage can return a successful response with an empty response array.
 This means your error handling needs to inspect the response body, not just the status code.
-If you are building automated pipelines, you need defensive checks on every response - otherwise you will silently ingest empty data without realizing coverage is missing.
+If you are building automated pipelines, you need defensive checks on every response - otherwise you can silently ingest empty data without realizing coverage is missing.

 Data Freshness and Real-Time